Gluten free fried chicken can be made in 10 minutes on the stove with a healthy oil. Dip in healthy honey mustard for a paleo comfort meal!

 - Coconut oil or avocado oil for frying

 Most traditional fried chicken isn't considered paleo because it's made with flour and buttermilk, however, this crispy chicken is paleo-approved.

 What is the best healthy oil for frying?

-You’re going to be pan frying the chicken tenders and I like using a clean oil.
-You need to consider the smoke point when choosing an oil.
-We’re heating the oil between 325°F and 350°F for frying so you want an oil that has a smoke point above that.
+You're going to be pan frying the chicken tenders and I like using a clean oil.
+You'll also want to consider the smoke point when choosing an oil.
+You'll want an oil that has a smoke point between 325°F and 350°F for frying so

 My two favorite oils: coconut oil (smoke point of 450°) and avocado oil (smoke point of 520°).

 What is the best gluten free flour for frying?

 You'll want to use a flour that can hold up to the oil and stick to the chicken.
 Flours that have structures the most similar to traditional flour are best.
 My favorites include:

 - A mixture of tapioca flour and almond flour (like this recipe!)